 The choice is yours.
 All are healthy additions to your dog's diet (and yours) as long as you buy high quality supplements from a reputable source.

-There is no law governing the quality or potency of supplements.
+There is no law governing the quality or potency of supplements and kelp should be carefully chosen.
+Why?
+If it is farmed from an area that is contaminated you could do more harm than good.
 Before I chose what products to recommend to my readers, I did some homework.
 You can read about it at Why NSP?

 **As for alfalfa, I don't buy that at Nature's Sunshine.
 Instead I grow my own organic sprouts.
 My dogs love them!
 To read how I grow them and see a silly picture of my Lulu eating her sprouts, hop over to my page titled Benefits of Alfalfa.